This guide is designed for masters and Phd students in the Department of Geography and Environmental Studies.

 - What is an ORCID and do I need one?

 - In brief, an ORCID is a digital identifier that distinguishes you from every other researcher through integration in key research workflows such as manuscript and grant submission, and automated links between you and your professional activities.

 Journal Rankings and Metrics

-Journal-rankings (metrics or bibliometrics) is used to measure the ranking impact of a journal as a whole.
+Journal-rankings (metrics) is used to measure the ranking impact of a journal as a whole.
 They can also be used for: